MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 Coutard was known for his ability to work quickly and efficiently, and his use of natural light allowed him to shoot in a variety of locations without the need for heavy and expensive lighting equipment.
 His use of soft light was instrumental in the development of the French New Wave style of filmmaking.

 "It might be hard to understand now but these films had a profound affect on European cinema.
-They inspired the French 'New Wave' of Goddard and Truffaut; the 'Kitchen Sink' realism of the 60's in the UK; the students of the Polish Film" [@rogerdeakinsWhenDidSoft2017a]
+They inspired the French 'New Wave' of Goddard and Truffaut; the 'Kitchen Sink' realism of the 60's in the UK; the students of the Polish Film" [@deakinsWhenDidSoft2017]

+## Henri Decaë

+Look at Henri Decae's work with Jean-Pierre **Melville** and François Truffaut on 400 Blows Henri Decae also worked with Jacques Dupont

+He started out as a still photographer

+Decaë began his career in the 1940s, and quickly gained a reputation for his ability to create naturalistic, highly detailed images.

+he was also known for his ability to shoot on location, which helped to further enhance the sense of realism in his films

+## Léonce-Henri Burel - Main Focus

+Although Robert Bresson’s work is not thought to be part being part of the French New Wave, However it still was none the less highly influential in a multiple of ways, his way of lighting being one of them.
+The lighting in Bressons' films had evolved though multiple films and Cinematographers, two of the most notably being Philippe Agostini and Léonce-Henri Burel.
+Agostini's films with Bresson had softer elements with elements of softer lighting using the standard techniques of to achieve soft lighting.
+However, this change with Bressons' collaboration with Léonce-Henri Burel where this technique was used to a far greater extent, most notably on the films Diary of a Country Priest (1951), A Man Escaped (1956) and Pickpocket (1959).

+However, Bresson's work was distinctive and did not necessarily conform to the conventions of the French New Wave, so he is not always considered to be a part of this movement

+he is often considered to be a filmmaker who worked outside of traditional film movements and developed his own unique style and approach to cinema

+look at the catch light used in A Man Escaped and how it gave life to the image

+the ineficency of lights and how they arnt very light efficent so they need stong lights to power

+(soft light was used since the being of cinema how)